Union City, Tennessee

-Union City is located in Obion County, Tennessee, United States.
-The 2020 census reported the population of the town as 11,170.
+Union City is a city in and the county seat of Obion County, Tennessee, United States.
+11,170 people were living in the town as of the 2020 census.
 It is the principal urban settlement of the surrounding micropolitan area, which includes Obion County and Fulton County, Kentucky.
-Union City is home to Discovery Park of America which is a world-renowned encyclopedic museum with many exhibits pertaining to local history, as well as state, national, and world history, science, technology, and art.
+Union City is home to Discovery Park of America which is a museum with many exhibits pertaining to local history, as well as state, national, and world history, science, technology, and art.

 Etymology

-In 1852 General George Gibbs, gave Union City its name because of its location at the junction or "union" of two railroads; the Nashville/Northwestern Railroad (Hickman, KY) and the Mobile, Alabama/Ohio Railroad.
+In 1852, General George Gibbs gave Union City its name because of its location at the junction or "union" of two railroads, the Nashville/Northwestern Railroad (Hickman, KY) and the Mobile, Alabama/Ohio Railroad.

 Geography

 Union City is located at 36°25′28″N 89°3′3″W (36.424395, −89.050850).
 According to the United States Census Bureau, the city has a total area of 10.7 sqmi, all land.
 The mayor, appointed by his fellow city councilors since 1988, is Terry Hailey.